 The Lathrop-Manteca Fire Protection District's financial position has continued to be positively impacted by the amount of growth and development in both residential housing and commercial businesses that are taking place within the District's jurisdictional limits.
-The District is anticipating continued growth in new construction, along with revenues from tax measures and grants.
-Currently, the District is working towards securing FEMA grants for Self-contained breathing apparatus (SCBA) and to help with funding additional firefighter staffing.
+The District is anticipating continued growth in new construction, along with revenues from tax measures.
+The District continually seeks additional funding opportunities through state and federal grant programs.
 The Lathrop-Manteca Fire Protection District employs budget and planning strategies that include ways to build up reserves and to ensure equipment, apparatus and station maintenance are being addressed.